-Treatment with abatacept was compared to treatment with adalimumab, both added to methotrexate, in a randomized controlled trial (N=646) of RA patients with inadequate response to methotrexate.
-After 12 months, the proportions of patients achieving ACR 20 response were comparable between abatacept and adalimumab treatment groups (59.7 and 60.1%, respectively; difference 1.8%; 95% CI, -5.6 to 9.2%).107 ACR 20 responses were similar between the two groups following two years of treatment.108
+Treatment with abatacept was compared to treatment with adalimumab, both added to MTX, in a randomized controlled trial (N=646) of RA patients with inadequate response to MTC.
+After 12 months, the proportions of patients achieving ACR 20 response were comparable between abatacept and adalimumab treatment groups (59.7 and 60.1%, respectively; difference 1.8%; 95% CI, -5.6 to 9.2%).
+ACR 20 responses were similar between the two groups following two years of treatment.
+113